nadiamariduena/python-intro-2024-privat/17_recursion.md

 - it checks if `count` is `5`. its not, so it goes to the `èlse` part.

 - in the `else` part, `value` is set to `0`

+- `continue` tells the loop to go back to the start and check the condition again.